stevenovak123/stevenovak123/README.md

 - 🔭 I’m currently working on [My Document/Notes hub](https://github.com/stevenovak123/learndocs)

-- 🌱 I’m currently learning Automation testing in Selenium and pursuing an AWS certification
+- 🌱 I'm always looking to do something new, trying to pickup new hobbies and sports

 - ❓ Ask me about anything related to Web-dev, Testing, Automation & Collaboration